kr0lik/yii2-tree-manager/README.md

 # yii2-tree-manager
 Yii2 tree manager using fancytree library.

-This extension can add/delete/move branches of tree and quick edit branch firlds(like name, description, body).
+This extension can add/delete/move branches of tree and quick edit branch fields(like name, description, body).

 # Installation